opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Ksathwik03/info.md

 Ques - How to edit last commit message in git?

 Ans -  To edit our last commit message in git we have to use a command "git commit --amend", this will show us the last commit message int vim we can use insert and edit our commit message hit :wq exit the vim and hence last message is commited

+Ques - Explain the whole process that you will be using to delete that commit.

+Ans - To delete out last commit git log shows all the activity to delete the last n commits copy the id upto wich u want to delete then git reset --hard <commit id> if the commit is pushed then we have to force push to update changes in our repo git push origin head -f